 The health of our cats and a happy life for them is for us the most important.
 For this reason, we don’t let a cat have more litters than her good health allows.
 The studs or our breeding program each have a nice inside- and outside area.
+Their homes are only separated by wire fencing, to prevent them to mate with the females all the time, but what makes it possible to have constant and nice interaction with their female buddies so they are happy and keep having an amazing bond with each other!

 With serious returning health problems directly related to pregnancy, the cat will be taken out of the breeding program and will be neutered.
 If possible, she will remain with us or move to a new home.